top of page

 Paul S Brown’s still life painting pairs Tor and Little Lily, two artisanal Somerset goat’s cheeses, with a glass of Château Palmer No. 2 Claret.
 The ruby red wine harmonises with the cheeses' citrus sharpness, creating a sensory dialogue.
 Brown’s meticulous brushwork captures the textures of straw matting and the sheen of glass with exquisite realism.
 Part of Brown’s cheese and wine series, this composition invites the viewer to savour life’s simple pleasures, blending British artisanal heritage with timeless still life tradition.

-• A true Classical Realist, Paul’s focus is on universal beauty.
-He upholds rigorous standards in pursuit of this, working from life, emulating the techniques and materials of the old masters, painting on linen canvas, preparing his own paints by hand, and carefully selecting pigments and oils to his precise requirements.
+A true Classical Realist, Paul’s focus is on universal beauty.
+He upholds rigorous standards in pursuit of this, working from life, emulating the techniques and materials of the old masters.
+This devotion to craftsmanship is evident throughout his paintings, from the soft skin of a peach to the soft gleam of pewter and the delicate transparency of a wine glass.

 WATCH THE VIDEO